mikeyarce/interactive-table-block/readme.txt

 == Description ==

-Interactive Table is a WordPress block plugin that lets you add filterable tables to your site.
+Interactive Table Block is a WordPress block plugin that lets you add filterable tables to your site.

 * Instantly filter table rows as you type
 * Add and edit tables visually in the block editor